What is a Business Improvement District (BID)?

 A 1% levy will be charged to each business within the proposed Business Improvement District.
 For example: if your rateable value is £10,000 you will pay just £100 per year or £1.92 per week.
 That £1.92 per week will be contributing to a yearly BID income of over £75,000.

 YOU!
 If you have a business within the proposed BID area you will be invited to vote on whether or not to renew our Business Improvement District in Otley.
-The renewal ballot will be held in October 2018 and, for the proposal to be approved, to tests must be met:
+The renewal ballot will be held from 13th October to 10th November 2023 and, for the proposal to be approved, to tests must be met:

 - More than 50% of those voting must vote YES.